Osteoporosis Screening & Treatment Ventura, California

 Osteoporosis is a condition that shouldn’t be taken lightly.
 A broken bone can result in hospitalization and even surgery.

 Schedule Your Bone Density Test at Ventura County Obstetrics and Gynecology

-If you have concerns over your bone density and would like to schedule an appointment, please call Ventura County Obstetric and Gynecology Medical Group at (805) 643-8695.
+If you have concerns over your bone density and would like to schedule an appointment, please call Ventura County Obstetrics and Gynecology Medical Group at (805) 643-8695.